How Often Should You Cut the Grass?

-Typically most people will cut the grass for the first time when the weather begins to get warmer, probably around March-April time when the grass really starts to grow.
+Typically most people will cut the grass for the first time when the weather begins to get warmer, probably around March-April time as the grass really starts to grow.

 The first cut of the grass growing season is also probably the most important too.
 People in the UK typically like a short, well-kept lawn, however many people cut the grass far too short on the first cut of the year.